mjaysonnn/MicroBlend/README.md

 ## Description
 Compiler - Creation of FaaS-ready code
-Controller - Responsible for autoscaling and service selection
+Controller - Responsible for autoscaling and service assignment
 RequestGenerator - Real-world request generator
 Workload - Benchmark used in the evaluation